Asset Protection in a Florida Divorce

 An LLC does not protect business assets from equitable distribution.
 If the LLC was formed during the marriage, or if marital funds or efforts contributed to its value, the membership interest is a marital asset subject to division.

-The LLC’s charging order protection—which limits a creditor to a lien on distributions rather than direct access to LLC assets—does not apply in divorce.
-The family court can value the entire business interest and award a share to the non-owner spouse, either through a buyout, offset against other assets, or in some cases a forced sale.
+The LLC’s charging order protection does not apply in divorce.
+A charging order limits a creditor to a lien on distributions rather than direct access to LLC assets.
+Family courts are not bound by that limit.
+The judge can value the entire business interest and award a share to the non-owner spouse through a buyout, offset, or forced sale.

 Offshore Trusts

 An offshore trust funded with marital assets during the marriage is subject to equitable distribution claims.
-The family court can order the settlor-spouse to repatriate assets from the trust.
-If the trustee refuses, the court can hold the settlor in contempt, because the contempt power applies to any court order the settlor has the ability to influence.
+The family court can order the settlor-spouse to repatriate assets.
+If the trustee refuses, the court can hold the settlor in contempt because the contempt power applies to any order the settlor has the ability to influence.

-The distinction between pre-marital and during-marriage offshore trusts is critical.
-Offshore trust planning done before marriage and funded with separate property creates a structure that divorce does not easily reach.
-The same structure funded with marital earnings during the marriage provides no divorce protection and may create additional problems if the court views the funding as dissipation.
+Pre-marital offshore trust planning funded with separate property creates a structure divorce does not easily reach.
+The same structure funded with marital earnings provides no divorce protection and may create additional problems if the court treats the funding as dissipation.

 Tenancy by the Entirety

-Tenancy by the entirety is the strongest domestic protection against creditors of one spouse.
-It provides zero protection against divorce.
+Tenancy by the entirety is the strongest domestic protection against creditors of one spouse, but it provides zero protection against divorce.
 The protection exists because creditors cannot force a sale of jointly held marital property when only one spouse owes the debt.
-Divorce eliminates the marriage itself, and the entireties estate converts to a tenancy in common.
+Divorce eliminates the marriage, and the entireties estate converts to a tenancy in common.
 Both spouses then hold an undivided interest subject to equitable distribution.